7 days by cncdivi

 I didn’t let it finish, because it would have taken several hours.
 Feedrate was 9 ipm, but had to be slowed to 5 ipm at the very beginning of each depth pass.
 Like the turtle, I used OneCNC to generate the G-codes. to hold the aluminum block I just superglued it to a piece of poly board which was then held to the router table with T-nuts.
 Very cool!

 The finish is actually a bit nicer than it looks in the picture.
 I’m sure there’s a lot that could be done through experimentation to improve finish and speed up the overall operation of it.
-Click here to download a short video clip of the router cutting the aluminum.

 One peculiarity of the whole process.
 OneCNC, my CAM program, has a feature to simulate what will happen if you run the g-code.
 It accurately predicted some “islands” would be left behind: